Operational Vita Writing Tips

 Following the objective should be the main selling point of your resume, a Core Competencies or Areas of Expertise section.
 Be thoughtful when crafting this section – it takes more than listing skill names to get noticed.

-The best approach here is to list 2-4 groups of skills (i.e. Customer support & Customer service, Administration & Office management, Project management & Coordination) and give a few examples of how you used this skill in your professional history.
+The best approach here is to list 2-4 groups of qualifications (i.e. Customer support & Customer service, Administration & Office management, Project management & Coordination) and give a few examples of how you used this skill in your professional history.
 Since this is not your job description, focus on the most prominent highlights, and use figures where it’s possible.
 For instance, here’s how you can describe the administrative skills:

 Administrative Support

-• Maintained 300+ client papers and assisted with transition to a paperless filing system
+•Maintained 300+ client papers and assisted with transition to a paperless filing system

-• Oversaw the processing of mailing checks and confidential reports meeting 100% of deadlines
+•Oversaw the processing of mailing checks and confidential reports meeting 100% of deadlines

-• Coordinated team meetings, reserved the locations and prepared meeting presentations.
+•Coordinated team meetings, reserved the locations and prepared meeting presentations.

 Target the skills towards the desired career